brikteknologier/seraph/README.md

 * [index.read](#index.read) - read nodes/rels from an index
 * [index.remove](#index.remove) - remove nodes/rels from an index
 * [index.delete](#index.delete) - delete an index
+* [index.getOrSaveUnique](#index.getOrSaveUnique) - get or save a node using an index for uniqueness
+* [index.saveUniqueOrFail](#index.saveUniqueOrFail) - save a node using an index
+  to enforce uniqueness

 ## Compatibility